 Green Blocker Ships

-Nigh-indestructible enemies that will streak in from the side of the screen, locking onto the beam that your ship is travelling down before trying to ram you.
+Nigh-indestructible enemies that will streak in from the side of the screen, locking onto the beam that the player's ship is traveling down before trying to ram them.
 They must then either be avoided or destroyed with a torpedo, as they are impervious to regular laser fire.
 Although blockers can appear while clearing a sector of white saucers, they predominantly show up to protect a Sector Sentinel.
-On later levels, more and more green blockers will assault your craft, attempting to thwart any effort to blow up the Sentinel by blocking your torpedoes and causing you to switch beams to get a clear shot.
+On later levels, more and more green blockers will assault the player, attempting to thwart any effort to blow up the Sentinel by blocking torpedoes and causing the player to switch beams to get a clear shot.
 Blockers start appearing as regular enemies from Sector 6.

 Green Bounce Craft

-Chargers will zip down the screen at you along a random beam.
-They have two methods of attack, depending on what beam your ship is travelling on.
-If you're on the same beam as a charger when it reaches the bottom of the screen, it will collide with your ship and destroy it.
-If you're not on the same beam, the charger will wait for a few seconds before leaving the screen.
-During this small pause there is a chance that you will move sideways and onto the beam where the stationary charger is lurking, resulting in your death.
-While they aren't actually destroyed by your laser, firing a quick shot up the beam will cause a charger to bounce backwards into the distance from where it came.
+Chargers will zip down the screen at the player along a random beam (not necessarily the beam the player is currently on).
+They have two methods of attack, depending on what beam the player is traveling on.
+If the player is on the same beam as a charger when it reaches the bottom of the screen, it will collide with their ship and destroy it; if the player not on the same beam, the charger will wait for a few seconds before leaving the screen.
+During this small pause there is a chance that an unwary player will move sideways and onto the beam where the stationary charger is lurking, resulting in death.
+While they aren't actually destroyed by laser fire, sending a quick shot up the beam will cause a charger to bounce backwards into the distance from where it came.
 Chargers begin to appear from Sector 10.

-These devilish ships will track onto the beam your ship is flying along and attempt to ram you.
-Unlike green blockers, however, trackers will change beams to follow you should you try to avoid them.
+These devilish ships will track onto the beam the player's ship is flying along and attempt to ram them.
+Unlike green blockers, however, trackers will change beams to follow the player should the player try to avoid them.
 Initially, they will only change beam once to try and cause a collision.
-However, the further into the beam matrix you travel, the more intent the trackers will become; soon they will start to change course two or more times in their efforts.
-Additionally, they are invulnerable to common laser fire, meaning you'll need to be fast to avoid them or see them off with one of your precious torpedoes.
+However, the further into the beam matrix the player travels, the more intent the trackers will become; soon they will start to change course two or more times in their efforts.
+Additionally, they are invulnerable to common laser fire, meaning the player needs to be fast to avoid them or see them off with a precious torpedo.
 Trackers start appearing at Sector 12.

 Red Zig Bombs

 The final enemy to appear is one of the trickiest.
-Like the chirper, a Zig bomb will make a sound before making its way onscreen.
-When it does, it will find the beam your ship is on and start to come towards you.
+Like the Chirper, a Zig bomb will make a sound before making its way onscreen.
+When it does, it will find the beam the player's ship is on and start to come towards them.
 Zig bombs cannot be killed outright with regular laser fire, but they can be handled in various ways.
-If you manage to shoot a Zig bomb with your laser, it will change from red to green.
+If the player manages to shoot a Zig bomb with their laser, it will change from red to green.
 It will then continue its flight down the beam it has chosen, before disappearing off the bottom of the screen.
-If, for whatever reason, you don't shoot the Zig bomb, it will travel down the beam before performing a last-minute flip across one beam towards your ship.
-This means if you fail to shoot the Zig, you should ensure that you are at least two beams away from it before it leaves the screen.
+If, for whatever reason, the Zig bomb is not shot, it will travel down the beam before performing a last-minute flip across one beam towards the player's ship.
+This means if the player fails to shoot the Zig, they need to ensure they are at least two beams away from the bomb before it leaves the screen.
 Of course, the third method of taking a Zig out is to blast it with a torpedo.
-Zig bombs will appear from Sector 14 onwards.
+Zig bombs will appear from Sector 14 onward.

 Once all of the white saucers in a sector have been eliminated, an alarm will sound.
 The Sector Sentinel will then slide into view from either side of the screen.
 It will continue across the beam matrix horizon until it is either destroyed or leaves on the side opposite its starting position.
-During its migration, you can attempt to bring it down with any torpedoes you have in your stock.
+During its migration, the player can attempt to bring it down with any torpedoes they have in stock.
 The higher the sector number, the more green blockers will flood onto the screen to prevent the Sentinel from being destroyed.
-A successful hit will cause the Sentinel to explode and bonus points are given depending on the number of lives you have accrued.
-Whether or not you destroy a Sentinel, the sector has been cleared and you move onto the next one.
+A successful hit will cause the Sentinel to explode and bonus points are given depending on the number of lives the player has accrued.
+Whether or not the player destroys a Sentinel, the sector has been cleared and play moves onto the next one.